JJfww/21Glasses-Digital-Asset-Tool/index.md

-# 21 Glasses Digital Listing Draft Tool
+# 21 Glasses Digital Asset Draft Tool

 ## What this is
 A private, seller-only tool I run for **my own shop** to create and update **DRAFT** digital listings using the  :contentReference[oaicite:0]{index=0} Open API v3 (OAuth 2.0; listings write scope).